 13. Who is responsible for making decisions regarding investments, including manager selection and asset allocation?
 How is authority allocated between the full board, a portion of the board (e.g. an investment committee), and internal staff members and/or outside consultants?

 Does the IPS clearly outline this information?

-Yes

-No

-- OFI

 ANSWER: As detailed in the SoG, approved by the Board (as defined above) on 7/29/2019, the EBOC is responsible for approving the IPS which includes the targeted asset allocation/investment strategy.
 The Administrative Committee (referred to as "the board" by PRB) is responsible for implementing the approved allocation strategy, which includes making investment decisions and investment manager selections.
 A majority vote from the Administrative Committee is required to make investments/hire investment managers.
 Three of the Administrative Committee members serve as members of an Alternative Investments Subcommittee and have limited authority to act on behalf of the full Administrative Committee in relation to more immediate decisions needed related to the alternative investments, primarily related to direct real estate investments.

 Is the board consistent in its use of this structure/delegation of authority?

-Yes

-□ No

-OFI

 ANSWER: OFI.
 The IPS and SoG clearly define responsibilities for the Board, the EBOC and the Administrative Committee with respect to governance, investing, monitoring and custody clearing roles and responsibilities.
 Although some responsibilities are included in the Investment Consultant Agreement, the IPS and SoG do not explicitly define the role and responsibilities of the Investment Consultant, which assists with asset allocation, manager searches, performance reporting, and monitoring.
 The Administrative Committee retains responsibility for manager selection and monitoring, but delegates investment management to individual managers.

+Section 802.109(a)(5) Requires a review of the fund's investment manager selection and monitoring processes.
+Section and staff promptly, professionally and courteously made themselves available to CCR and made sure CCR had access to representatives at set regarding investment manager due diligence criterion, search and selection process, monitoring and replacement criterion.

-(5 a review of the retirement system 's investment manager selection and monitoring process.
+(5) a review of the retirement system 's investment manager selection and monitoring process.

 1. Who is responsible for selecting investment managers?

-The Board - The Administrative Committee

-The Consultant

-Other

 2. How are the managers identified as potential candidates?

-Consultant Research

-Other

-OFI

 3. What are the selection criteria for including potential candidates?

-Established in IPS

 Not Established in IPS - OFI

-practice.
+ANSWER: While not established formally in the IPS, the Investment Consultant is responsible for the selection of potential candidates.
+The Investment Consultant, has its own internal selection methodology that appears to be consistently applied.
+However, the specific criteria are not transparently displayed in the IPS, which is best practice.
 However, the Plan and the Investment Consultant intend to improve on this weakness and CCR has delivered IPS language to be considered to improve on this OFI.